-The appliance can be installed to a metal flue box conforming to BS715 having a minimum internal depth of 165mm.
-Incombustible mineral wool insulation of not less than 50mm thickness must be applied to the top surface of the metal flue box.
+The appliance can be installed to a metal flue box conforming to BS 715 Section 6 (For gas fires to BS 7977-1) having a minimum internal depth of 165mm.

 The opening must be within the following dimensions:

 Metal Flue Box.

 Width Height

 Max.
 Min.
 440mm 380mm Max.
 Min.
-610mm () 544mm
+610mm [] 525mm

-(\) The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
-Heights above 580mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.
-A baffle is supplied with the fire which can be screwed to the appliance to cover the sealing tape and closure plate.
-When using the baffle the height of the sealing tape and closure plate can be extended to a maximum 630mm before being visible (See section 8.1).
+^{} The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
+Heights above 620mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.